Falling-Dreams/DarwinCode/README.md

 + A rudimentary bit-flipping channel implementation
 + A method for saving/loading codes
-+ Ability to export a code as plaintext
++ Ability to export a code as plaintext x+ A hard-decision decoder implementation
-+ Ability to test and compare performance data of codes
-+ A hard-decision decoder implementation

 ## Contact ##
 + email: manueljosh3[at]gmail.com